jarviscanada/jarvis_data_eng_YannickBeriault/springboot/README.md

 # Quick Start
 - Prerequisites:
     - Docker 17.05 or higher needs to be installed on the host system;
-    - Any Linux distro.
+    - any Linux distro;
-    - root privileges
+    - root privileges;
-    - IEX Cloud account and public token
+    - IEX Cloud account and public token.
 - Docker scripts:
     - Build images:
-      - From the command line, with working directory being the root of the project (the springboot folder), the image-building script should be launched with the `./dockerScripts/buildImages.sh` command.
+      - From the command line, with working directory being the root of the project (the `springboot` folder), the image-building script should be launched with the `./dockerScripts/buildImages.sh` command.
     - Creating a docker network:
       - `./dockerScripts/createBridge.sh` will then be enough to create the exclusive networking bridge for the app.
     - Starting containers:
       - The IEX public token should be saved as an environment variable of name IEX_PUB_TOKEN, through the command line of otherwise.
 Simplest method being: `IEX_PUB_TOKEN=yourToken` in a terminal.
       - `./dockerScripts/startContainers.sh`
 - Test trading-app with SwaggerUI
 ![Swagger test 1](assets/swaggerTest1.png)
 ![Swagger test 2](assets/swaggetTest2.png)